JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 ## Simulation in GISCUP 2019

+GISCUP 2019's simulator is a standard event simulator that maintains a priority queue of future events ordered by increasing time.
+Each simulator step retrieves the next scheduled event, advances simulated time to its scheduled time, and triggers the event.
 The simulation consists of two varieties of events implemented by the classes `AgentEvent` and `ResourceEvent`.
 An `AgentEvent` implements its associated `Agent`'s behavior;
-a `ResourceEvent` implements a customer's behavior or states.
+a `ResourceEvent` implements a customer's behavior.

 ### Types of `AgentEvent`
 Two `AgentEvent` types models the behavior of an agent.
+Each AgentEvent is associated with an agent, represented by an instance of a contestant-supplied subclass of `BaseAgent`.
+The agent performs route planning.

-1. **`DROPPING_OFF`** This is the initial state of an Agent and the state when the agent drops off a resource (customer).
+1. **`DROPPING_OFF`** This represents the event of droppping off a resource at its destination, and then searching for another resource to service.
-In this state, the `AgentEvent` tries to search for a new resource to assign to its agent.
 If the search fails the agent then goes into cruising mode.
+Because searching for a resource should be the first thing an empty agent should do, every agent begins with a `DROPPING_OFF` event.

+2. **`INTERSECTION_REACHED`**
-2. **`INTERSECTION_REACHED`** This models the cruising state of an agent.
+This represents the event of reaching a road intersection.
-It calls its associated agent for a cruising path and travels each road segment of the path.
-Cruising is implemented as a sequence of **`INTERSECTION_REACHED`** events, one for each of the road intersections in an agent's cruising path.
+An agent's cruising path is manifested by a sequence of `INTERSECTION_REACHED` events, one for each intersection in its path.
+Interrupting an agent from cruising to pick up a resource is implemented by removing an agent's scheduled `INTERSECTION_REACHED` event, and scheduling a `DROPPING_OFF` event for the agent.

 ### States of `ResourceEvent`
-Two `ResourceEvent` are also used to model a resource or a customer.
+Two `ResourceEvent` types are used to model a resource or a customer.
 Not there is no corresponding `Resource` class.

 1. `BECOME_AVAILABLE` represents the event of a resource looking for a ride.
-The handler searches for the *closest* agent, one can reach the pick up point the soonest.
+The handler searches for the *closest* cruising agent, one that can reach the pick up point the soonest.
-Once identified the agent is removed from the simulation, thereby canceling its travel to its current planned road segment.
+Once identified the agent is interrrupted by descheduling its next `INTERSECTION_REACHED` event and scheduling a `DROPPING_OFF` event
-The handler then directs the agent to pick-up the resource by returning an `AgentEvent` of type `DROPPING_OFF`.

     **Note:** When the corresponding `DROPPING_OFF` event is handled, it searches for the nearest resource, i.e. the one above.